Addressing the need for more rural educators

 Rural districts face a persistent challenge in attracting and retaining educators, making the development of a locally grown workforce especially appealing.
 By building degree and certification pathways in collaboration with teacher preparation programs, communities can nurture future educators, such as the Mays, who not only live within the area but also understand its culture, honor its traditions and bring a deep, personal investment in their students’ success.

-The couple, who are members of the San Carlos Apache tribe, both earned their bachelor’s degrees in education through Arizona State University’s Mary Lou Fulton Teachers College in 2020.
+The couple, who are members of the San Carlos Apache tribe, both earned their bachelor’s degrees in education in 2020 through Arizona State University’s Mary Lou Fulton College for Teaching and Learning Innovation.

 Since then, Melissa has been teaching third grade at Globe Elementary School.
-Meanwhile, Isaiah has been teaching 8th grade at San Carlos Apache School District on the San Carlos Apache Indian Reservation while pursuing his master’s degree in educational leadership through MLFTC.
-He will graduate at the end of the fall 2024 semester.
+Meanwhile, Isaiah has been teaching 8th grade at San Carlos Apache School District on the San Carlos Apache Indian Reservation while pursuing his master’s degree in educational leadership through MLFC.
+He graduated at the end of the fall 2024 semester.

 The journey